ulrich-barnstedt/java-json/readme.md

 import ulrichbarnstedt.lib.json.AnnotationJSONSerializer;
 import ulrichbarnstedt.lib.json.JSONProperty;

+//include the name of the class as a property, for example for use in deserialization
+//also supports using a custom key
 @JSONProperty
 public class Human extends AnnotationJSONSerializer {
     @JSONProperty private String firstName;

+    //include this variable as a property, but with a custom key - see below
     @JSONProperty(key = "lAsTnAmE") private String lastName;

     @JSONProperty private Human someOtherGuy;
     @JSONProperty private long socSecNum;